Stuffed Dates

 Instructions

-• To warm the dates, in a nonstick skillet, heat the olive oil over medium low heat.
+• In a skillet, heat the olive oil over medium low heat.
 Add the dates and cook, shaking the pan so the dates are coated in oil and warmed through, 2-3 minutes.
-Place the dates on a platter, dust with salt and finely zest the lime over top.
+Transfer the dates to a platter, dust with salt and finely zest the lime over top.
 Serve warm.

 Nutrition information is automatically calculated, so should only be used as an approximation.